swarajb-778/EcoScan/README.md

 - [SvelteKit](https://kit.svelte.dev/) for the amazing framework
 - Environmental organizations promoting sustainable practices

+## 🛠️ Troubleshooting

+### Common Issues

+**Camera not working:**
+- Ensure HTTPS is enabled (required for camera access)
+- Check browser permissions for camera access
+- Close other applications using the camera

+**AI models not loading:**
+- Check network connection
+- Ensure sufficient device memory (2GB+ recommended)
+- Try refreshing the page
+- Use the diagnostic panel (click 🔧 in footer) for detailed information

+**Performance issues:**
+- Close unnecessary browser tabs
+- Use the performance optimization system (auto-enabled)
+- Consider using a more powerful device for better experience

+**Application errors:**
+- The app includes automatic error recovery
+- Check the diagnostic panel for system health
+- Try the "Auto Recovery" feature if errors persist

+### Performance Optimization

+The application automatically optimizes based on your device:
+- **High-end devices**: Full features with WebGL acceleration
+- **Mid-range devices**: Balanced performance and quality
+- **Low-end devices**: Reduced quality for better performance

 ## 📞 Support

 - Create an [Issue](https://github.com/yourusername/ecoscan/issues) for bug reports
 - Start a [Discussion](https://github.com/yourusername/ecoscan/discussions) for questions
 - Check the [Wiki](https://github.com/yourusername/ecoscan/wiki) for detailed documentation
+- Use the built-in diagnostic panel for system health information

 ---